Lewis and Harris

-Lewis and Harris (Leòdhas agus Na Hearadh), or Lewis with Harris, is a Scottish island in the Outer Hebrides, around 24 mi from the Scottish mainland.
+Lewis and Harris, (Note: Leòdhas agus na Hearadh) or Lewis with Harris, is the largest island in Scotland.
+It is the main island of the Outer Hebrides, around 24 mi from the Scottish mainland.

-With an area of 841 sqmi (approximately 1% the size of Great Britain) it is the largest island in Scotland and the third largest in the British Isles, after Great Britain and Ireland.
+The island has an area of 841 sqmi, which is approximately 1% the size of Great Britain).
+It is not only the largest island in Scotland but also the third largest in the British Isles, after Great Britain and Ireland.